Skip to main content

 No Papaioea ahau

-Ko Regan tōku ingoa
+Ko Regan toku ingoa

-The enduring whakatauki, ‘He aha te mea nui o te ao?
+The whakatauki, ‘He aha te mea nui o te ao?
 He tangata, he tangata, he tangata’ sits at the heart of our kura.
 We place great value and emphasis on our people and strive to have a kura where everyone - tamariki, kaiako and whānau, are at the forefront and heart of every decision.
 From this foundation, learning and teaching can flourish.

 I welcome your visit to our kura